petarturukalo/tedit/README.md

 # Description

-A simple ncurses terminal text editor with tab handling, editing multiple files (although only one in view at a time), and some basic commands.
+A simple ncurses terminal text editor with tab handling, editing multiple files (although only one in view at a time), syntax highlighting, and some basic commands.
 Access commands by swapping between the current file buffer and echo line buffer, where commands are entered, using the escape key.

 # Dependent Libraries